maflister/pytorch/README.md

 # print tunneling instructions
 echo -e "
-1. SSH tunnel from your workstation using the following command:
+SSH tunnel from your workstation using the following command:

    ssh -L ${port}:${node}:${port} ${user}@$PBS_O_HOST

 and point your web browser to http://localhost:${port}.

-2. Copy/paste the token below when you connect for the first time.
 "

 # load modules